WDI-SEA/notes/05-node-express/00readme/02modules.md

 Functions aren't the only things we can export!
 Try adding some other types of data to your module.

+### Mini-Lab: Make your own Module

+* Create a node module that stores an array of your favorite foods
+* Import that module into your index.js
+* Write code in your index.js so when you run your app, it loops through the array, printing all of your favorite foods to the console

 ### Further Reading

 To view a practical example of importing and exporting modules, read [this article](http://www.sitepoint.com/understanding-module-exports-exports-node-js/).
 You'll see that we can export multiple functions by assigning `module.exports` to an object.
 This is a pattern that we'll see frequently in Node.